-Three courses selected from offerings within the University (Selected students may 13.5
+Three courses selected from offerings within the University (Selected students may elect externship.)

-elect externship.)

 Total Credits 92.5

-NOTE: In lieu of the electives, selected students with an overall minimum 2.75 GPA and a minimum 2.75 GPA in the major may serve a one-term externship in an approved criminal justice facility for 9.0 credits.
-Students may also choose a concentration in Accounting by taking the following courses: ACCT1002 Principles of Accounting II, ACCT2011 Federal Taxes I, ACCT3012 Federal Taxes II, ACCT3012 Federal Taxes II, ACCT3012 rederal Taxes II, ACCT3012 rederal taxe at least three terms left in their degree program in order to complete the concentration and graduate on time.
+NOTES: In lieu of the electives, selected students with an overall minimum 2.75 GPA and a minimum 2.75 GPA in the major may serve a one-term externship in an approved criminal justice facility for 9.0 credits.